HGARgG-0710/math-expressions.js/README.md

 This function sets a new value to the fixedSize global variable.
 It apparently had to be implemented because of the fact that exported variables, defined with let cannot be modified directly, but rather through a function.
 Takes an integer and sets fixedSize equal to it.

+### 32.arrayEquality()

+Takes any n arrays as it's input and returns a boolean value representing fact of truthness of their equality amongst themselves.
+Broadly speacking, checks whether they are equal or not and if not returns false otherwise true.
+It cares about order and lengths too.

 ## Classes